The Art of Massaging

 Traditional Thai Massage is very different from the conventional massage we think of.
 There is no clothing removed, no oils or lotions used and typically, the recipient of this massage is stretched, pulled, rocked and/or compressed.
 This style of massage is just as intimate as conventional types but is more interactive.
 The goal of a Thai Massage is to realign the body’s energy lines and pressure points using rhythmic and flowing movements as well as stretches.

 - Rattan Massage

 Also known as a Bamboo Massage, Rattan Massages use bamboo stalks to replace the masseuse’s hands.
 This method is excellent for deep tissue pressure but can be as light or as deep as the client requires.
 Rattan Massages can incorporate Thai full body massage practices and lymph drainage techniques and have techniques that involve the tapping of the bamboo during the massage to get the blood flowing and increase circulation to the muscles.
 The bamboo can also be warmed up, similar to hot stone massages.
 The techniques employed in a Rattan Massage allow the bamboo to stretch the fascia and loosen adhesions.

 A general rule of thumb is that clinics offer Therapeutic massages and spas offer relaxation massages.
 At Bare Envy, we are client focused and offer whichever our client requires.
 Relaxation tends to be lighter in touch than a Therapeutic Massage, and the focus is to ease mental tension and superficial aches.
 A relaxation massage is a great way to pamper yourself and while still relieving muscular tension(s) and improve circulation along with range of movement.

-If you aren’t sure what the best method is for you don’t stress, we don’t want you to develop anymore tension that you already have!
+If you aren’t sure what the best method is for you don’t stress, we don’t want you to develop anymore tension than you already have!
 We have an amazing team of certified and knowledgeable individuals who are here for whatever you require and are here to make educated suggestions and recommendations.

 Erin Nelson, RMT & RDH